WWE: No Plans For Emmalina?

 — Dave Meltzer (@davemeltzerWON) February 3, 2017

 Emmalina (real name Tenille Dashwood) was injured at a live event in May 16 of last year.
 WWE began airing vignettes showing a glamorous, almost supermodel-like gimmick for Emma, and she was renamed Emmalina.
-The vignettes would read “The Makeover of Emmalina” and “Premiering Soon”.
+The vignettes would read “The Makeover of Emmalina” and “Premiering Soon.”
 These vignettes have been airing for quite a while, though.
 As one Reddit user has pointed out, if Emmalina does not make her debut soon, her vignettes will have been airing longer than she has been injured for.

 113123 days since the Emmalina promos began.